 Effective communication begins from the top down.
 It is very important that leadership in an organization communicates often and thoughtfully.
 A lack of communication, or only communicating changes that could be perceived as negative, can build mistrust within an organization.
 Also, not having clearly defined organizational goals and objectives can cause some to feel lost and out of place.

-In order to gain and retain trust and engagement, leadership should communicate regularly on what is happening within the organization.
+In order to gain and retain trust and engagement, leadership should communicate regularly about what is happening within the organization.
 This level of transparency can make employees feel valued and increase overall employee engagement.

 Management to Employee Communication